Code4SA/newsroom-stories/_posts/2016-11-18-silicosis.md

 “We are under a lot of pressure to conclude a settlement in the interest of our clients because they are dying,” Spoor said.
 “We are not afraid to make compromises, but as you can imagine these are difficult negotiations.”

 In response to a request for comment on its knowledge from previous decades of the potential harm of gold mining on miners, the Chamber of Mines responded in an email that “the leaders of the mining industry today acknowledge their industry’s negative legacies, including in respect of occupational health.”

+> “Did they know?
+The only answer to that is, if they didn't know they were absolutely stupid,” said McCulloch

 When pressed further about the current appeals, the Chamber responded by quoting a press release from the Chamber’s president, Mike Teke, during his Annual General Meeting address earlier in the year: